cole-wilson/colewilson.xyz/test.md

 ---
 permalink: /test/
 title: bob
-layout: main
+layout: post
 ---
 ## Introduction:
 Recently, I have been working on a project to use Python on the ev3dev platform.
 This is useful, because you can write complex programs for your robots.
-For example, you could [connect the ev3 to a PS4 controller.](https://by-the-w3i.github.io/2018/01/03/EV3-PS4-controller/) For me, I was woring on a SumoBot, a robot that battles with another, and tries to push it out of a ring.
+For example, you could [connect the ev3 to a PS4 controller.](https://by-the-w3i.github.io/2018/01/03/EV3-PS4-controller/) For me, I was working on a SumoBot, a robot that battles with another, and tries to push it out of a ring.
 However, this approach will work with an sort of robot.

 ## Overview:
 In this tuorial, I will show you how to: